San Bernardino, California, USA

 Located on the Santa Ana River, San Bernardino is the seat of San Bernardino County.
 It has approximately n 217,000 inhabitants in the city proper as of 2017.
 The San Bernardino metropolitan area (Riverside-San Bernardino-Ontario), also known as the Inland Empire, comprised 4,622,361 residents as of the 2018 US Census Bureau Estimate.

-San Bernardino's rapid transit network consists of a single bus rapid transit line.
-It also has two commuter rail lines.
+San Bernardino's rapid transit network consists of a single bus rapid transit service.
+It also has three commuter rail lines.

-Opened 2014, the sbX consists of a bus rapid transit line that serves the city of San Bernardino, California and the surrounding suburbs.
+Opened 2014, the sbX consists of a bus rapid transit service that serves the city of San Bernardino, California and the surrounding suburbs.

 sbX Green Line

-The sbX Green Line is a 25 km bus rapid transit line on a north-south alignment.
+The sbX Green Line is a bus rapid transit service on a north-south alignment.
 It runs from Palm in the north to the VA Hospital in the south via downtown San Bernardino, serving 16 stations.
+It runs in a dedicated busway along portions of E Street and Hospitality Lane.

 The sbX Green Line was opened in April 2014.
 The sbX Green Line is operated by Omnitrans.